hoodunit/hoodunit.github.io/_posts/2014-03-19-solving-clojure-boot-time.md

 Based on these premises, the following changes would be made to the Clojure compiler and runtime:

 * Dynamic binding is removed.
 Namespaces compile to classes.
 Namespace variables and functions compile to static fields or methods.
 The Var is probably removed entirely.
-* Dynamic compilation and interpretation are removed.
-Functions that rely on runtime compilation and interpretation such as `eval`, `compile`, `load`, and so forth are eliminated.
+* Dynamic compilation and evaluation are removed.
+Functions that rely on runtime compilation and evaluation such as `eval`, `compile`, `load`, and so forth are eliminated.

 ### How will this improve Clojure startup times?